rlhk/logseq-url-plus/doc/dev-notes.md

 `(show-msg "Hello Logseq")` Run the defined Clojure fn `show-msg` in namespace `core` to display Logseq App message.

 Now the REPL is ready for action!

+#### Manual reload

+In case the hot reload does not fully reflect recent code change, or the app state is stuck, the rich comment block at the end of `ui.cljs` contain expressions which might help.

+Given a REPL Setup in VSCode as specified above, evaluating expressions can be done by placing the cursor inside the expression and pressing `option + enter`.

 ### Marketplace